intrbiz/intrbiz-blog-content/posts/open-source/snmp-ib/about-snmp-ib.md

 Author: Chris Ellis
 Category: open-source/snmp-ib
 Date: 2014-08-16
+Code: java
 ---
 # SNMP-IB

-SNMP-IB is a minimalist non-blocking asynchronous SNMP 1, 2c and 3 client implementation.
+SNMP-IB is a minimalist non-blocking asynchronous SNMP V1, V2c and V3 client implementation.
 It only implements enough to be able to pull information from things.